lukasleitsch/hetzner-gitlab-runner/README.md

 # Auto-scale CI jobs with Gitlab Runner and the Hetzner Docker Machine driver

 With this patched GitLab Runner image, you can auto-scale your CI jobs on Hetzner Cloud.
-The patch installs the [Hetzner Docker Machine driver](https://github.com/JonasProgrammer/docker-machine-driver-hetzner) and is available on [Docker Hub](https://hub.docker.com/r/mawalu/hetzner-gitlab-runner).
+The patch installs the [Hetzner Docker Machine driver](https://github.com/JonasProgrammer/docker-machine-driver-hetzner) and is available on [GitHub Container Registry](https://github.com/lukasleitsch/hetzner-gitlab-runner/pkgs/container/hetzner-gitlab-runner).

 You can follow the official [GitLab docs](https://docs.gitlab.com/runner/executors/docker_machine.html) for configuring the GitLab Runner with docker machine, just use this image as a drop in replacement for `gitlab/gitlab-runner`.